min2ha/ukwa-site/content/target/48875/index.en.md

   "start_date": "2017-01-28T09:00:00Z"
 }

-# Red Black Green: animal rights from an anarchist perspective

 Red Black Green is produced by Paul Gravett, an anarchist, activist and writer.
 I have been writing about politics and society since the eighties, contributing to publications, producing leaflets, newsletters and papers for workshops.
 This is my first blog and it is appropriately published – just – on May 1st, International Workers’ Day, a traditional day of revolt, dissent and mischief-making!